 Miami, FL, by far has the BEST peacock bass fishing in the United States.
-Two prime locations stand out from the rest: Falls Mall Canal System and Miami’s Airport Lakes.
-Both of these locations have a unique feel with one thing in common: Trophy Peacock Bass.
+Two prime locations stand out: Falls Mall Canal System and Miami’s Airport Lakes.
+These locations have a unique feel with one thing in common: Trophy Peacock Bass.

 The Falls Mall Canal System is a unique fishery in that you are submersed in a remote but urban feel.
 You get the opportunity to soak in the scenery and fishing environment that will entice you to return for more.
 Once you step aboard, your adventure begins.
 Enjoy the slow cruise through these residential canals to your first fishing spot.
 From your first cast to your last, always be ready for something incredible and the fight of your life.

 Miami’s Airport Lakes is the best location for travelers staying relatively close to Miami’s International Airport.
-You can be aboard a freshwater fishing vessel within minutes of stepping off your plane with a local expert.
+You can be aboard a freshwater fishing vessel with a local expert within minutes of stepping off your plane.
 They will take you through hidden canals and lakes with incredible peacock bass fishing.
 Enjoy this city’s urban feel while reeling in some beautiful and large peacock bass.

 If you are not staying in Miami, you have multiple other options to catch peacock bass.
 Broward County offers fisheries with productive fishing for peacock bass and other exotic species, including the snakehead.
 Markham Park is a prime location in Fort Lauderdale, FL, that can get you on some nice fish.
 You may not catch a giant, but you can have fun catching fish all trip long.

 As you travel further north, you come to Palm Beach County.
 In this destination, you can find the Lake Ida Chain of Lakes.
 This chain of lakes includes Lake Ida, along with a long stretch of canals going north to Lake Osborne.
 These fisheries are great for exotic peacock bass, clown knife fish, and largemouth bass.
-Throughout this chain, you can encounter bigger fish depending on the weather conditions.
+You can encounter bigger fish throughout this chain depending on the weather conditions.
 If the weather stays warm, the Lake Ida Chain can be a great fishery for the whole family to cash in on some big fish.

-All South Florida locations are showing great signs that the spawning process has begun for peacock bass at these locations.
+All South Florida locations show great signs that the spawning process has begun for peacock bass at these locations.
 Now is the time to catch the trophy peacock bass you desire.
 We can guarantee it will be a trip you will never forget.

 Current Peacock Bass Fishing Spawn Report: